identity-managed/website/content/blog/mim-portal-groups-whose-displayedowner-isnt-among-the-owners.md

 ---
-title: 'MIM Portal Groups whose displayedOwner isn''t among the Owners'
+title: MIM Portal Groups whose displayedOwner isn't among the Owners
 date: 2019-10-30T14:15:00.000-07:00
 draft: false
 url: /2019/10/mim-portal-groups-whose-displayedowner.html
+description: MIM Portal Groups whose displayedOwner isn't among the Owners
 tags:
   - Forefront Identity Manager
   - Microsoft Identity Manager
-- #FIM
+  - null
-- #MIM
+  - null
+banner: /img/mim-portal-group-displayed-owner-not-in-owners.png
 ---

 In the MIM Portal it will create issues if you have a group whose displayedOwner isn't among the objects in the multivalued reference attribute Owner.
 Querying this through XPath is just about impossible so here is the SQL query to do it.